seud0nym/tch-gui-unhide/utilities/README.md

  -b               Make a full backup of your configuration from /overlay
                     (Requires attached USB device).
  -c               Disable CWMP configuration during first boot after reset.
+ -d               Add DNS rewrites to disable CWMP firmware downloads from
+                    fwstore.bdms.telstra.net
+ -D domain        Add DNS rewrites to disable CWMP firmware downloads from
+                    the specified domain.
+May be specified multiple times.
  -e               Disable any 'noexec' flags on USB mounted filesystems.
+ -h d|s|hostname  Sets the device hostname, where:
- -i               Keep the existing LAN IP address after reset and reboot.
+                    d = Set the hostname to VARIANT s = Set the hostname to VARIANT-MAC_HEX hostname = Use the specified hostname -i               Keep the existing LAN IP address after reset and reboot.
                     This is the default if --restore-config is specified.
                     By default, also restores port forwards, static leases